LT-IntroToAI-SY2526/assignment6-part2-per3-lcmccreery/a6_part2_writeup.md

 Based on your house price model, rank the four features from most important to least important.
 Explain how you determined this ranking.

 **YOUR ANSWER:**
-1. Most Important:
+1. Most Important: Squarefeet
-2.
+2. Bathrooms
-3.
+3. Bedrooms
-4. Least Important:
+4. Least Important: Age

 **Explanation:**

+I ordered them by largest correlation coefficent to lowest because the larger coefficent means it played a larger impact on pricing.